ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/move_ordering.md

 That's because we are using `sorted` on a list of moves, but we haven't implemented anything to compare the moves.

-We can do this by defining another function that will score each move, and then we rank according to the scores.
+We can do this by defining another function that will score each move, and then we sort according to the scores.
 Let's define this function *inside* `move_ordering`, so that we have easy access to variables we will pre-compute for all moves.

 Then, we can use this new function as a key for `sorted`.
 We want higher scores to appear earlier in the list, so we should also tell
-`sorted` to reverse the order (by default it sort ascending, smallest to highest).
+`sorted` to reverse the order (by default it sorts ascending, smallest to highest).

 ```py
 def move_ordering(game: Game) -> list[Move]: